Sneakers (1992 film)

-Sneakers is a 1992 American caper thriller film directed by Phil Alden Robinson from a screenplay co-written with Walter Parkes and Lawrence Lasker.
+Sneakers is a 1992 American caper comedy film directed by Phil Alden Robinson from a screenplay co-written with Walter Parkes and Lawrence Lasker.
 It stars Robert Redford, Dan Aykroyd, Ben Kingsley, Mary McDonnell, River Phoenix, Sidney Poitier and David Strathairn.
 In the film, Martin (Redford) and his group of security specialists are hired to steal a black box but soon realize the job has nefarious and far-reaching consequences.

 Lasker and Parkes first conceived Sneakers in 1981 during pre-production on WarGames (1983).
 Redford was the first actor attached to the project, and he helped recruit the remaining cast members, as well as Robinson.
 Several of the characters were inspired by members of the hacking and national defense communities, and the actors improvised several scenes during filming.
 Principal photography took place on location across California, with filming taking place in San Francisco, Oakland, Simi Valley, and the Courthouse Square backlot at Universal Studios Hollywood.

 Sneakers was theatrically released in the United States on September 11, 1992, by Universal Pictures.
 The film received generally positive reviews from critics, with praise for its humor, tone, and plot.
 It grossed $105.2 million worldwide, becoming the 20th-highest-grossing film of 1992.